JuliaData/DataFrames.jl/docs/src/lib/types.md

 * by storing the reference to the column before the `DataFrame` was created (note that in general the `DataFrame` constructor does not perform copying).

-Note that a column obtained from a `DataFrame` using one of these methods should not be mutated because:
+Note that a column obtained from a `DataFrame` using one of these methods should not be mutated without caution because:

 * resizing a column vector will corrupt its parent `DataFrame` and associated views (if any): methods only check the length of the column when it is added